Who, What, and How We Represent Matters.

 1. Calling 911.
 Calling 911 provides a record of the crash, the demeanor of the person who called 911 and anyone who can be heard in the background, and access to the most immediate information about what might have happened.
 Getting the police to the scene also means you will have access to the official crash report (CR-3), which will provide your lawyer with important information that was collected at the scene.

 2. Undergoing a medical evaluation.
-The sooner you underwent a medical evaluation, the longer a timeline of documentation of your injuries your lawyer will have to support your claim.
+The sooner you undergo a medical evaluation, the longer a timeline of documentation of your injuries your lawyer will have to support your claim.
 Even minor accidents can cause spinal injuries that have significant, long-lasting consequences — and you may not even know it at first because of adrenaline or the nature of the injury itself.

 3. Collecting witness information.
 Memories fade and witnesses move on, but if you collected the names and contact information of any witnesses or made note of what they said about what happened, your lawyer can use that to drive their investigation into the accident.

-4. Contacting your insurance company.
+4. Contact your insurance company.
 If you have already contacted your insurance company before contacting a lawyer, that’s okay.
 However, you do not need to speak with the at-fault driver’s company, and you should always tell any insurance representative — yours and theirs — that you will not give a recorded statement until you speak to an attorney.

 If you worked with an attorney while attempting to negotiate a fair settlement with the insurance company before filing a lawsuit, your attorney will likely have gathered much of this evidence then as part of the negotiation process.
 The discovery period will also include depositions, which are out-of-court official statements made by you, the defendant, and any witnesses.